Wednesday, July 31, 2019

 I took a 57 bus (Pierce Transit) to downtown Tacoma.
 I walked to Destiny Comics and Kings Books; I petted the cat who meowed at me first.
 I took a 13 bus (Pierce Transit) to Backstage Video, then took the same bus the other way to Tacoma Dome station.
 I visited Tacoma Book Center and then took a 590 bus (Sound Transit) to downtown Seattle, where I noticed my credit card was missing.
 I have no phone access but a friend is helping me investigate, but if was dropped on a bus in Tacoma, on the 590, or at Tacoma Dome station might not know until Monday.
 I took a C Rapidride then 5 bus north and got dinner at the McDonald's across from Seattle Center.

 [NOW: The credit card never turned up but has since expired.
-Backstage Video has closed.]
+Backstage Video, Destiny City Comics, and that McDonald's have closed.]

 I relaxed at the International Fountain at Seattle Center, but didn't take as many photos as usual, a bit tired from my injuries and distracted by the credit card thing.
 Live music and food trucks all over due to the Take a Bite Out of Seattle event.
 I returned to the hostel.
 Had to restart computer because AVG was interfering with my internet connection.